AlexBohdjalian/CM30080_CW/README.md

 In order to use the file, please change the `test_dir` and `train_dir` variables where indicated at the top of the file to point to the directories of the data you have.
 Then, simply execute the file.

+The final images with bounding boxes are saved into the directory `Task2/predicted_/`

 It creates predicated images with bounding boxes and captions in the base directory.

 The `train()` function takes in the location of training images (as a global variable, it is not passed) and creates a gaussian pyramid for each image and saves them to appropriate sub-directories.